arielgee/Sage-Like/.misc/tasks.md

 	view-source:https://rss.art19.com/vega
 	view-source:https://feeds.megaphone.fm/stealthestars
 	full list here: https://discoverpods.com/sci-fi-podcasts-science-fiction/
-* feedPreview: acquire favicon using feed's webPageUrl in createFeedTitleElements() instead of urlFeed in onDOMContentLoaded(). both? whereas the webPageUrl is done last?
 	* sometimes the favicon from the webPageUrl is the correct one. sometimes the urlFeed originate from some feeds provider on a different website
 	* createFeedTitleElements():
 		if(!!url) {